Crawl

 Session Configurations

 You can also provide configurations for the session that will be used to execute the crawl job just as you would when creating a new session itself.
 These could include using a proxy or solving CAPTCHAs.
+To see all the different available session parameters, checkout the API Reference or Session Parameters.

 Scrape Configurations